jorge-jauregui/shopping-app/README.md

-# ShoppingApp
+# Shopping App

-An e-commerce/retail shopping that resembles the likes of H&M, Express, and Abercrombie & Fitch.
+An e-commerce/retail shopping app that resembles the likes of H&M, Express, and Abercrombie & Fitch.
 Browse items, add them to the shopping bag and remove them.

 Future release: Item filters (Men and Women items), enter coupon codes for discounts.